slurmulon/gig/README.md

 # gig
-> :speaker: Bach player for JS
+> :sound: Bach player for JS
 ---

 [`bach`](https://github.com/slurmulon/bach) is a semantic music notation with a focus on human readability and productivity.